-a.
-Current medical status, especially regarding pain and vasomotor instability.

-b.
-Presence of any signs or symptoms of allodynia or hyperalgesia in association with sudomotor, vasomotor, or other autonomic dysfunction.
-A symptom diagram should be completed (ie: pain, numbness, tingling etc).

-c.
-Relevant risk factors for inflammation or vasomotor instability: prior history of RSD or CRPS, trauma, fracture, repetitive use, vibration syndrome. peripheral neuropathy, spinal pathology, radiculopathy, vasomotor headache, rheumatic illness. cardiovascular disease. hypertension, diabetes, peripheral vascular disease, coagulopathy, birth control pill use, hypothyroidism or infection.

-d.
-Pathology/Laboratory investigation values.

-e.
-Current medication or therapies.

-f.
-Results of other SSR, thermographic or vascular studies.

-g.
-Results of prior autonomic, sympathetic or vascular interventions.

-h.
-Results of other relevant anatomic or physiologic studies (such as CT, MRI, Diagnostic Ultrasound, and electromyography).
+- a) Current medical status, especially regarding pain and vasomotor instability. - b) Presence of any signs or symptoms of allodynia or hyperalgesia in association with sudomotor, vasomotor, or other autonomic dysfunction.
+A symptom diagram should be completed (ie: pain, numbness, tingling, etc). - c) Relevant risk factors for inflammation or vasomotor instability: prior history of RSD or CRPS, trauma, fracture, repetitive use, vibration syndrome, peripheral neuropathy, spinal pathology, radiculopathy, vasomotor headache, odontalgia, rheumatic illness, recent surgery, cardiovascular disease, hypertension, diabetes, peripheral vascular disease, coagulopathy, birth control pill use, hypothyroidism or infection. - d) Pathology/Laboratory investigation values. - e) Current medication or therapies. - f) Results of other SSR, thermographic or vascular studies. - g) Results of prior autonomic, sympathetic or vascular interventions. - h) Results of other relevant anatomic or physiologic studies (such as CT, MRI, Diagnostic Ultrasound, and electromyography).

 2.2 Complete a limited, focused, detailed or extensive physical examination, which includes assessment of all structures under study.
-Erythemia, trophic changes, vasomotor or sudomotor changes, neurological symptoms, and possible pain generators should be documented.
+Inflammation, tender points, erythema, trophic changes, vasomotor or sudomotor changes, neurological symptoms, and possible pain generators should be documented.

-GUIDELINE 3: EXAMINATION GUIDELINES
+3. EXAMINATION GUIDELINES

-3.1 Medical Infrared Thermography measures and maps the degree and distribution of IR thermal emission.
+Passive Medical Thermology 3.1 measures and maps the degree and distribution of IR thermal emission.
 Skin temperature is largely under the control of the autonomic nervous system and bilateral symmetry is expected through-out the body.
-Asymmetric IR emission of 1°C or greater can be indicative of SNS dysfunction or pathology.
+Asymmetric IR emission of 1°C or greater can be indicative of SNS dysfunction or pathology in a properly cooled subject.
 Infrared evaluations do not test structure, but rather correlate to sympathetic nervous system physiology.
-Therefore, when structural injury is suspected additional radiographic imaging or diagnostic studies may still need to be performed.
+Therefore, when structural injury is suspected additional radiographic imaging or diagnostic studies may be indicated to better define the diagnosis.
 Due to the complex nature and etiology of painful conditions associated with skin temperature asymmetry patterns, only those doctors trained in the proper techniques required to perform and interpret medical infrared studies should do so.
 When present, the pattern of asymmetry discovered by the examination should guide the treating physician in determining the source or generator of the abnormality.
-Both response to treatment and additional testing may still be required to complete this task.
+Both responses to treatment and additional testing may still be required to complete this task.